iegomez/mosquitto-go-auth/README.md

 auth_opt_retry_count 2
 ```

-The above example will do up to 2 retry (3 call in total) if backend had an error.
+The above example will do up to 2 retries (3 calls in total considering the original one) if the responsible backend had an error or was down while performing the check.

 #### Prefixes